JohannesBreitfeld/MagnumsShop/README.md

 - All products/services should be expandable in e.g., a modal for detailed information.
 - The webpage should achieve a Lighthouse score of at least 90% for both desktop and mobile.

+## API
+I have used the RandomUser.me open API to retrieve the name, phone number, and picture for the employee cards on the about page.

 ## Lighthouse scores
 ### Landing page (index.html)
 Desktop: